wavefrontHQ/wavefront-cli/README.md

 **Note:** If you're using Docker or a Docker optimized operating system such as CentOS Atomic, we highly recommend looking at Wavefront's options for [Monitoring Docker Containers](https://community.wavefront.com/docs/DOC-1186).

-## Installing Wavefront CLI
+## Installing Wavefront Integration CLI

-The Wavefront CLI is available on PyPI as a pip package.
+The Wavefront Integration CLI is available on PyPI as a pip package.
 To install the CLI, run:

 ```shell
 $ sudo pip install wavefront-cli
 ```

-## Installing and Running Wavefront CLI
+## Installing and Running Wavefront Integration CLI

-You can install and run the Wavefront CLI directly via `curl`.
-This is useful when you want to install the Wavefront CLI, Wavefront proxy, and/or agent in a single command.
-Arguments added to the following command are passed to the Wavefront CLI.
+You can install and run the Wavefront Integration CLI directly via `curl`.
+This is useful when you want to install the CLI, Wavefront proxy, and/or agent in a single command.
+Arguments added to the following command are passed to the CLI.

 ```shell
 $ sudo bash -c "$(curl -sL https://raw.githubusercontent.com/wavefronthq/wavefront-cli/master/sh/install.sh)" --
 ```

-## Wavefront CLI Usage
+## Usage

-To invoke the Wavefront CLI, run
+To invoke the Wavefront Integration CLI, run

 ```shell
 $ sudo wave <command>